-- 1 3.8 Prior to the termination of the emergency, the radiological situation should be well - 2 characterized, exposure pathways identified and doses 17 assessed for all affected populations 18 - 3 (including those most vulnerable to radiation exposure, such as pregnant women and children).
-This - 4 characterization should consider the impact of lifting and adapting the protective actions implemented - 5 earlier in the emergency response and, where applicable, possible options for the future use of land - 6 and water surfaces (e.g. imposing restrictions or identifying alternative ways in which they can be - 7 exploited). - 8 3.9 Before any decision to terminate the emergency is made, a thorough hazard assessment of the - 9 situation and its future development should be performed, consistent with Requirement 4 of GSR Part - 10 7 [2]. - 11 3.10 On the basis of the hazard assessment, potential emergencies warranting protective actions - and other response actions should be identified, and the existing emergency arrangements should be - reviewed19.
-The review should identify the need to revise the existing emergency arrangements and/or - 14 to establish new arrangements. - 15 3.11 An emergency should not be terminated until revised or new emergency arrangements have - been formulated and coordinated among the relevant response organizations.
-However, in some cases, - 17 the formal establishment of these arrangements may be a lengthy process.
-Therefore, the - establishment of an interim response capability should be considered to prevent unnecessary delay of - 19 the termination of the emergency. - 20 3.12 Prior to the termination of the emergency, it should be confirmed that the requirements for - occupational exposure, as stipulated for a planned exposure situation20 in GSR Part 3 [3], can be - applied to all workers that will be engaged in recovery activities [2]. - 23 3.13 The radiological situation should be assessed, as appropriate, against reference levels, generic - 24 and operational criteria and dose limits, to determine if the relevant prerequisite for the transition to - 25 the respective exposure situation has been achieved (see Specific Prerequisites, paras 3.19-3.22). - 26 3.14 Non-radiological consequences (psychosocial, economic) and other factors (technology, land - use options, availability of resources, community resilience) relevant to the termination of the - 28 emergency should be identified and considered. - 29 3.15 A registry of those individuals that require further medical follow up (see Refs [2, 5]) should - 30 be established prior to the termination of the emergency.
+1 3.8 Prior to the termination of the emergency, the radiological situation should be well 2 characterized, exposure pathways identified and doses17 assessed for all affected populations18 3 (including those most vulnerable to radiation exposure, such as pregnant women and children).
+This 4 characterization should consider the impact of lifting and adapting the protective actions implemented 5 earlier in the emergency response and, where applicable, possible options for the future use of land 6 and water surfaces (e.g. imposing restrictions or identifying alternative ways in which they can be 7 exploited).

+8 3.9 Before any decision to terminate the emergency is made, a thorough hazard assessment of the situation and its future development should be performed, consistent with Requirement 4 of GSR Part 10 7 [2].
+The hazard assessment should provide a basis to prepare for dealing with any future hazards associated with a new emergency situation that may occur in relation to the facility, activity or the source involved in the emergency considered for termination.

+3.10 On the basis of the hazard assessment, potential emergencies those events and associated areas that may warranting protective actions and other response actions including the actions that may be effective in mitigating the consequences should be identified, and the existing emergency arrangements should be reviewed19.
+The review should identify determine if there is athe need to revise the existing emergency arrangements and/or to establish new arrangements.

+18 3.11 AnThe emergency should not be terminated until revised or new emergency arrangements 19 have been formulated and coordinated among the relevant response organizations.
+However, in some 20 cases, the formal establishment of these arrangements may be a lengthy process.
+Therefore, the 21 establishment of an interim response capability20 should be considered to prevent unnecessary delay 22 of the termination of the emergency.

+3.12 Prior to the termination of the emergency, it should be confirmed that the requirements for occupational exposure, as stipulated for a planned exposure situation21 in Section 3 of GSR Part 3 [3], can be applied to all workers that will be engaged in recovery activities [2] and that the source is secured consistently with Refs [21-23].

-17 Effective dose, equivalent dose to an organ or tissue and RBE weighted absorbed dose in an organ or tissue, as appropriate.
+17 Effective dose, equivalent dose to an organ or tissue and relative biological effectiveness (RBE) weighted absorbed dose in an organ or tissue, as appropriate.
 See Ref.
 [5] for further details.